Weekly Events

 COMPASSIONATE FRIENDS

-The Northeast Chapter of The Compassionate Friends meets every third Tuesday of the month from 6:30-8 p.m. at Orleans Federated Church, School St. in Orleans.
+The Northeast Chapter of Compassionate Friends meets every third Tues. of the month beginning Jan.
+21 from 6-7:30 p.m. at Orleans Federated Church, School St. in Orleans.
 Losing a child is the worst loss any parent can endure.
-Join in sharing the life of your child, bring a photo, maybe a poem, you need not walk alone.
-Please call if you are attending or for questions contact Fran Smith at 802-673-9910 or Bev Gage at 802-673-9027.
-Masks will be required.
+Join in sharing, bring a photo, maybe a poem, you need not walk alone.
+Call if attending or for questions contact Fran Smith at 802-673-9910 or Bev Gage at 802-673-9027.

 CRAFTING IN DERBY LINE